VeronicaCrisafio/MyPortfolio/README.md

 ### **🌍 Global Sustainable Development Analysis**

 **Description:**
 In this project, I analyzed global indicators like economy, population, and CO₂ emissions to help a non-profit organization compare countries on key sustainability issues.
-I used the Global Country Information Dataset (2023), along with data on sustainable energy and migrants, to explore correlations between these factors.
+I used the Global Country Information Dataset (2023), along with a second table I personally chose: I found it particularly interesting due to the data provided, which also refer to the same year.
+It contains rankings and detailed indicators from the 2023 Legatum Prosperity Index, which assesses and ranks countries based on various dimensions of prosperity and development.

 Key Questions Explored: